 How to create PDF files

-You can create PDF files from more or less any application.
+You can make PDF files from more or less any document.
 There are 4 ways to do this:

 The chapters below look at these 4 options in more detail.